LWVPDX Board adopts new position on Portland Police Bureau Oversight

 Training Advisory Council Chair Shawn Campbell talks about the progress made so far.
 He also addresses the remaining issues of inequity, use of deadly force and lack of transparency.

-Then, Oregon Representative Janelle Bynum highlights the work the 2020 and 2021 Legislature is doing to address police accountability.
+Then, Representative Janelle Bynum highlights the work of the Oregon Legislature in 2020 and 2021 to address police accountability.

 Finally, all three speakers answer questions from the audience to round out the discussion.
 Click the arrow below to view the video.